dvidelabs/flatcc/README.md

 ## Generated Files

-In earlier releases it was attempted to read-only code self-sufficient in a few geenrated header files.
-It is still possible to not rely on a runtime library.
-Other generated files depend on the same headers and a runtime library.
-The builder also depends on the generated reader, but other generated files such as the verifier, json parser and json printer are self sufficient and only depend on the fixed library code.
+In earlier releases it was attempted to generate all code needed for read-only buffer access.
+Now a library of include files is always required (`inlcude/flatcc`, `include/portable`) because the origianal approach lead to excessive code duplication.
+The generated code for building flatbuffers, and for parsing and printing flatbuffers all need to link with the runtime library `libflatccrt.a`, but they are independent of each other, except the builder depends on the generated reader files.

-The reader and builder rely on generated common reader and builder code.
-This common file makes it possible to change global namespace and redefine basic types (`uoffset_t` etc.).
+The reader and builder rely on generated common reader and builder header files.
+These common file makes it possible to change the global namespace and redefine basic types (`uoffset_t` etc.).
 In the future this _might_ move into library code and use macros for these abstractions and eventually have a set of predefined files for types beyond the standard 32-bit unsigned offset (`uoffset_t`).
-The runtime library is specific to on set of type definitions.
+The runtime library is specific to one set of type definitions.

 Reader code is reasonably straight forward and the generated code is more readable than the builder code because the generated functions